zaarheed/prefect-microservices/services/llm-executor/README.md

 1. From the root directory run `make build && make run`

-2. Open Postman and run a RPC command against the URL `http://0.0.0.0:50053/LLMExecutorService/CallModel` (use the `.proto` from `/services/llm-executor/llm-executor.proto` if needed).
+2. Open Postman and run a RPC command against the URL `http://0.0.0.0:60001/LLMExecutorService/CallModel` (use the `.proto` from `/services/llm-executor/llm-executor.proto` if needed).
 The payload can be `{ model_id: 'openai', prompt: 'YOUR_PROMPT_HERE' }`

+2b.
+You can also make HTTP requests with the same payload to `http://0.0.0.0:60000/call-model`.
+The payload can be `{ model_id: 'anthropic', prompt: 'YOUR_PROMPT_HERE' }`

-3. Watch the queue execute at `http://localhost:50054/admin/queues`
+3. Watch the queue execute at `http://localhost:60002/admin/queues`

 4. Spam the invoke button on Postman to observe request smoothing